werf/multiwerf/README.md

 ...
 ```

-> `multiwerf use` command also has `--update=no` flag to prevent version checking and use only locally available versions from ~/.multiwerf.

-> `multiwerf use` and `multiwerf update` commands check for the latest version of multiwerf and perform self-update if it is needed.
+> `multiwerf update` checks for the latest version of multiwerf and performs self-update if it is needed.
 This can be disabled with `--self-update=no` flag.

 ## Self-update

-Before checking for new versions of werf in use and update commands multiwerf checks for self new versions.
-If a new version is available in `bintray.com/flant/multiwerf/multiwerf` multiwerf downloads it and starts a new process with the same arguments and environment as current.
+Before downloading the actual channel werf binary multiwerf performs self-update process.
+If the new version is available in `bintray.com/flant/multiwerf/multiwerf` multiwerf downloads it and starts the new process with the same environment and arguments.

-`--self-update=no` flag and `MULTIWERF_SELF_UPDATE=no` environment variable are available to turn off self updates.
+`--self-update=no` flag and `MULTIWERF_SELF_UPDATE=no` environment variable are available to turn off self-updates.

-Self-update is disabled if `multiwerf` binary isn't owned by user that runs it and if file is not writable by owner.
+Self-update is disabled if `multiwerf` binary is not owned by user that runs it and if the binary file is not writable by owner.

-There are 2 recommended ways to install multiwerf:

-1. Put multiwerf into `$HOME/bin` directory.
-This is a best scenario for gitlab-runner setup or for local development.
-In this case multiwerf will check for new version no more than every day and new versions of werf will be checked no more than every hour.
-2. Put multiwerf into `/usr/local/bin` directory and set root as owner.
-This setup requires to define a cronjob for user root with command `multiwerf update 1.0`.
-In this case users cannot update multiwerf but self-update is working.

-### Update Delays

-Checking for the latest multiwerf and werf versions are delayed to prevent excessive traffic.

-Self-update is delayed to check for new multiwerf version not earlier than 24 hours after the last check for `use` and `update` command.

-werf updates are delayed to check for the latest version not earlier than 1 hour after the last check for `use` command.

 ### Experimental mode